muxinc/mux-csharp/docs/MetricsApi.md

             var filters = new List<string>(); // List<string> | Limit the results to rows that match conditions from provided key:value pairs.
 Must be provided as an array query string parameter.
 To exclude rows that match a certain condition, prepend a `!` character to the dimension.
 Possible filter names are the same as returned by the List Filters endpoint.
 Example:    * `filters[]=operating_system:windows&filters[]=!country:US`  (optional) var measurement = "95th";  // string | Measurement for the provided metric.
 If omitted, the default for the metric will be used. (optional) var orderDirection = "asc";  // string | Sort order. (optional) var groupBy = "ten_minutes";  // string | Time granularity to group results by.
 If this value is omitted, a default granularity is chosen based on the timeframe.
 For timeframes of 6 hours or less, the default granularity is `ten_minutes`.
-Between 6 hours and 15 hours inclusive, the default granularity is `hour`.
-The granularity of timeframes that exceed 15 hours is `day`.
+Between 6 hours and 15 days inclusive, the default granularity is `hour`.
+The granularity of timeframes that exceed 15 days is `day`.
 This default behavior is subject to change; it is strongly suggested that you explicitly specify the granularity.  (optional)

             try
             {